steph-xue/meme-generator/README.md

 ## Overview

-This project is a web application that allows users to generate memes by selecting random image templates and adding custom top and bottom text.
-It is built with React, JavaScript, HTML, and CSS, and bundled with Vite.
-The application retrieves a collection of meme templates from the Imgflip API and stores them in state, allowing a new image to be displayed instantly without making another request.
-The text fields are controlled inputs that update the captions on the meme in real time as the user types.
+This project allows users to create custom memes by generating randomized image templates and adding personalized top and bottom text captions.
+It is built with React, JavaScript, HTML, and CSS, and uses Vite as the build tool.
+The project retrieves a collection of meme templates from the Imgflip API and stores them in state, allowing new images to be displayed instantly without additional requests.
+Controlled text inputs update the captions directly on the meme in real time as the user types.

 <br>